Facial / Chin Implants

 In certain cases other materials may be considered.
 For example, a Medpore implant may be the better choice when a large implant is desired.
 This implant is made of a lightweight, porous form of high-density polyethylene and has a long history of medical applications.

 Medpore implants have a porous texture which allows tissue in growth which prevents shifting of the implant which can occur with traditional silastic implants.

 Implants come in different shapes and sizes.
 In some cases “custom” implants are cut from large implants to reach the patients desired result.
 Square jaw implants and cleft chin implants are also available.

 Dr Solomon most commonly uses an anatomic shape implant to match the existing contour of the chin.
 This implant comes in different sizes and can increase the projection, and length of the chin.
 Your individual needs will help guide your surgeon as to the best choice of implant.

-To learn more about chin implant feel free to watch the three part video a patient named Carly who is looking to improve her features with a chin implant.
+To learn more about chin implant surgery, feel free to watch the three part video a patient named Carly who is looking to improve her features with a chin implant.

 For More Information: Facial Implant Article.